Julius Maximilian University of Würzburg

 Its easily accessible geographic location in the heart of Germany makes Würzburg an ideal base for trips to cities all across the country: Berlin, Frankfurt, Heidelberg, Cologne, and Munich - to name just a few.

 Whether you enjoy the theater and live music, sports, or a night at the pub, you won’t be disappointed.
-Throughout the year, Würzburg hosts a variety of events, ranging from the Mozart Festival through to the Hafensommer series of concerts.
+Throughout the year, Würzburg hosts a variety of events, ranging from the Mozart Festival to the Hafensommer concerts.
 The Africa Festival and the Würzburg street music festival are the biggest events of their kind in Europe.